We use cookies for statistical purposes.

 3. he or she must be able to complete this activity remotely;

-4. the person must ensure a minimum income for the duration of stay in Switzerland.
+4. the person must ensure a minimum income for the duration of their stay in Switzerland.

 So, moving to Switzerland under a digital nomad visa is possible through other means that meet these requirements.
 However, the main difference between obtaining such a visa and applying for a short-term stay visa is related to taxation.
 Specifically, a remote worker visa does not imply being taxed in Switzerland, while another type of visa could lead to this.